What is your pricing?

 Do you offer any discounts?

 We occasionally do offer discounts for weekday and off-season days.
-It is at the discretion of our team but it can't hurt to ask!
+It is at the discretion of our team.

 Can Uncle Bob take photos with his camera?